Thomas-Vargas/typing_tool/README.md

-Typing tool for speed practice and WPM tracking.
+Typing tool for speed practice and WPM tracking. test